Earnings Withholding Orders: What Employers Need to Know

-An earnings withholding order is a court-issued document requiring employers to withhold and remit money from an employee’s paycheck to pay a creditor for an unpaid debt.
-Some examples of this debt are past due student loans, delinquent tax bills, and even unpaid child support.
-To avoid liability, employers should immediately and only withhold what’s required in the order.
+An earnings withholding order is a court-issued wage garnishment requiring employers to withhold and remit money from an employee’s paycheck to pay a creditor for an unpaid debt.
+Some examples of such debt are past-due student loans, unpaid taxes, and other delinquent bills.
+(But what about spousal or child support?
+That’s technically an income withholding order, which we will cover briefly later in this guide.)

 How Earnings Withholding Orders Work

 Federal laws, along with state regulations, regulate the wage garnishment process.
-Generally, you’re not allowed to deduct more than 25% of an employee’s income for nonchild or spousal related garnishment orders―child support orders typically max out at 50% to 65% of an employee’s income and are issued via income withholding orders, which are issued by state agencies to help parents or spouses collect on financial support.
-The garnishment notice usually comes with a set of instructions so that you know how to use the information on the document.
+An example is Title III of the Consumer Credit Protection Act (CCPA), which limits the amount that may be garnished.
+Generally, you’re not allowed to deduct more than 25% of an employee’s income for non-child or spousal-related garnishment orders.
+Child support orders typically max out at 50% to 65% of an employee’s income and are issued via income withholding orders; these are issued by state agencies to help parents or spouses collect on financial support.

 Common Information You’ll Find on Earnings Withholding Orders